Garud Commando Force: History

-In 2001, some terrorists attempted to attack two major airfield bases in Jammu and Kashmir, higher ranking officials of the Indian Air Force felt the need for a specialized force for protecting these critical elements should have dedicated commandos trained with Special Forces techniques such as Counter Insurgency (COIN) Operations, Combat Search and Rescue, Reconnaissance, for encountering and neutralizing the airfield based terror-threats.
+After attempts by terrorists to attack two major air bases in Jammu and Kashmir in 2001, Indian Air Force commanders felt the need for a specialized force to protect these critical assets and to have a dedicated Commando Force trained in Special Forces techniques such as Counter Insurgency (COIN) Operations, Combat Search and Rescue, Reconnaissance, for encountering and neutralizing the airfield based terror-threats.

-While the Army might have provided some Special Forces units to the Air Force, its units were always subject to being posted out on rotation to other areas as per the Army's requirements.
+While the Army might have provided some Special Forces units to the Air Force, these units were always subject to being posted out on rotation to other areas as per the Army's requirements.
 It was felt that the specialized training the Air Force would have provided for such units would have to be repeated for the replacement units.
-The initial plans mooted in October 2001 called for a specialized force with 2000 commandos.
-The group was originally called "Tiger Force", but was later renamed as "Garud Force".
-To address the need for a dedicated force, in September 2003, the Government of India authorized a 1080-strong force to be raised and trained on the lines of the Para SF of the Army and MARCOS of the Indian Navy, with the mandate of performing niche, Air Force specific operational tasks.
+The initial plans mooted in October 2002 called for a specialized force with 2,000 commandos.
+The proposed force was originally called "Tiger Force", but was later renamed "Garud Force".
+To address the need for a dedicated force, in September 2003, the Government of India authorized a 1,080-strong force to be raised and trained on the lines of the Army's Para Commandos and the Indian Navy's MARCOS, with the mandate of performing niche, Air Force specific operational tasks.

 Soon after, the first batch of 100 volunteers from the IAF No.1 Airmen Training Center at Belgaum, Karnataka were earmarked to undergo Garud Training at Gurgaon.
 The Garuds were first unveiled on 6 February 2004, when the first batch of 62 "Air Commandos" passed out of training in New Delhi.
 The Garuds were first seen publicly during the Air Force Day celebrations in New Delhi on 8 October 2004.
 In the aftermath of the Pathankot Terror Attack, the Indian Air Force decided to raise ten additional squadrons of Garud commandos, comprising about 700 personnel, bringing the total strength of the force to 1780.